fabpot-graveyard/dependency-injection/doc/01-Dependency-Injection.markdown

 >If you are already familiar with Dependency Injection, you can safely
 >skip this chapter and start reading the next one.

-Dependency Injection is probably one of the most dead simple design pattern.
-And odds are you have probably already used Dependency Injection.
-But it is also one of the most difficult one to explain well.
+Dependency Injection is probably one of the most dead simple design patterns, and odds are you have already used Dependency Injection.
+However, it is also one of the most difficult to explain well.
 This is probably partly due to the nonsense examples used in most introductions to Dependency Injection.
-In this chapter, we have tried to come up with examples that fits the PHP world better.
+In this chapter, we have tried to come up with examples that fit the PHP world better.
 As PHP is a language mainly used for web development, we are going to use simple Web examples.